PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:35:33
+Last updated: 2024-04-02 18:36:07
-Random Quote: A man cannot be said to succeed in this life who does not satisfy one friend. - Henry David Thoreau
+Random Quote: A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing. - George Bernard Shaw